krasserm/krasserm.github.io/_posts/2025-08-06-agent-authorization.md

 ---

 Your agent needs to read from your Google Calendar and send emails through Gmail.
-Simple, right?
-Until you realize you need OAuth flows, token refresh logic, and secure credential storage.
+This seemingly simple requirement quickly becomes complex when you realize you need OAuth flows, token refresh logic, and secure credential storage.
 Multiply that by every API your agent needs.

+You shouldn't have to build this infrastructure yourself.
+Connect your agents to 250+ APIs and 3000+ tools with [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) and [Composio](https://composio.dev/).
+Composio handles authorization, remote MCP servers and tool execution, while your application focuses on agentic reasoning and tool usage.

 <!-- more -->

-Connect your agents to 250+ APIs and 3000+ tools with [model context protocol](https://modelcontextprotocol.io/) (MCP) and [Composio](https://composio.dev/).
-Composio handles authorization, remote MCP servers and tool execution, your application focuses on agentic reasoning and tool usage.

 **Note:** I'm not affiliated with Composio, I'm just a happy user.
-What they do is IMO the right separation of concerns when building agentic applications.
+Their approach supports a useful separation of concerns between agent logic and API integration in agentic applications.

 ## Architecture